kumahq/kuma-website/docs/docs/dev/quickstart/kubernetes.md

 With Traffic Metrics we can leverage Prometheus and Grafana to provide powerful dashboards that visualize the overall traffic activity of our application and the status of the service mesh.

-This will provision a new `mesh-observability` namespace with all the services required to run our metric collection and visualization.
-Please note that this operation can take a while as Kubernetes downloads all the required containers.

-Once we have installed the required dependencies, we can now go ahead and enable metrics on our [Mesh]() object by executing:
+We can now go ahead and enable metrics on our [Mesh]() object by executing:

 ```sh
 echo "apiVersion: kuma.io/v1alpha1